 - Reuse containers & products; Repair what is broken or give it to someone who can use or repair it.

 - Recycle as much as possible, which includes buying products with recycled content.

-Yard waste such as grass, leaves, trees and shrubs can be dropped off at the City yard waste site located at the Jamestown Landfill and Baler facility, 3020 18th Street SE, Jamestown.
+Yard waste such as grass, leaves, trees and shrubs can be dropped off at the City yard waste site located at the Jamestown Landfill/Baling Facility, 3020 18th Street SE, Jamestown.
 Contact them by phone at 701-252-5223 for more information.

 Electronics and Fluorescent Bulbs